unahouExosite/docs/murano/scripting/README.md

 ---

-## Script environment
+# Script Environment

-Scripts are executed in their own sandboxed instance of the Lua VM to keep them isolated form each other.
+Scripts are executed in their own sandboxed instance of the Lua VM to keep them isolated from each other.
 Each script has access to all [Murano Services](../services/), but access to those services is authenticated based on your solution.

-Each script execution is resource constrained, currently that translates into 1Mb of RAM, and 64k Lua instructions.
+Each script execution is resource constrained.
+Currently that translates into 1MB of RAM and 64k Lua instructions.

 While memory usage is easy to reason about, a Lua instruction limit is not so clear-cut.
-If you are not sure what a Lua instruction is, intuitively you could view it as correlated to CPU usage, although it is not a direct correlation - in short, it represents how much work your script performs.
-Lua is a stack-based virtual machine, and it's instruction set is similar to assembly in some respects.
-Thus Lua instructions are primitive operations on the stack and the registers in each stack frame, as well as primitives for boolean logic and arithmetic, examples of such instructions are: LOADNIL, LOADK, MOVE, ADD, SUB, MUL, POW, LEN, JMP, EQ, and many more.
+If you are not sure what a Lua instruction is, intuitively you could view it as correlated to CPU usage, although it is not a direct correlation—in short, it represents how much work your script performs.
+Lua is a stack-based virtual machine, and its instruction set is similar to assembly in some respects.
+Thus Lua instructions are primitive operations on the stack and the registers in each stack frame, as well as primitives for boolean logic and arithmetic.
+Examples of such instructions are: LOADNIL, LOADK, MOVE, ADD, SUB, MUL, POW, LEN, JMP, EQ, and many more.

 The limit is only enforced for instructions executed.